 This cascades: each E(t) formed has inflated positive A(t) and reduced threat assessment.
 Decisions get made based on unrealistic significance evaluation.
 Over hours and days, behavior becomes increasingly risky—spending, relationships, projects—because A(t) doesn't provide appropriate warning signals.

 From inside, it feels like finally seeing reality clearly.
 The world genuinely seems full of opportunity because A(t) significance for positive possibilities is actually elevated in the mechanism.
 This isn't delusional content—it's miscalibrated significance evaluation.
-Social feedback saying "you're acting strange" gets tagged with low significance and ignored.
+And this explains why manic patients so often refuse treatment: the suggestion to take medication gets tagged with low significance or even negative A(t)—"why would I medicate away the first time I've felt truly alive?"
+The very mechanism that needs correction evaluates the correction as a threat, making voluntary treatment acceptance nearly impossible without external intervention.

 Eventually the system crashes because mania is metabolically and neurochemically unsustainable.
 System exhaustion causes the A(t) baseline to collapse in the opposite direction—the same mechanism that was inflated becomes depleted, often swinging into depression.